-Popovers have been a staple in my family’s breakfast routine for as far back as I can remember.
-Each and every morning I could count on my mom starting the day with either homemade waffles, a stack of buttermilk pancakes, or fresh-from-the-oven popovers.
+Breakfasts were kind of a big deal growing up, and popovers especially have been a family breakfast routine staple for such a long time.
+We could always count on starting the day with either homemade waffles, a stack of buttermilk pancakes, or fresh-from-the-oven popovers.

 Despite their impressive height and unique appearance, popovers are actually extremely simple to make and require just 5 ingredients: eggs, milk, butter, flour, and salt.
 And, while having a nice popover pan is helpful for this recipe, it’s not necessary.

-To get the maximum height on your popovers, we’ll start with our oven at a high temperature (450F), bake them for 20 minutes, and then drop the temperature to 325F and bake another 15 minutes (I also use this technique in my banana muffins for nice tall muffin tops!).
+To get the maximum height on your popovers, we’ll start with our oven at a high temperature (450F), bake them for 20 minutes, and then drop the temperature to 325F and bake another 15 minutes (we also use this technique with banana muffins for nice tall muffin tops!).
 It’s very important that you don’t open the oven when you drop the temperature, otherwise you’ll let the heat escape and lose some of your height.

 These popovers taste best warm out of the oven and even better when topped with with a smear of butter, jam, or apple butter.

 If you like this recipe, you may be interested in these other delicious breakfast pastry recipes: